kneave/climate-scheduler/AUTOMATION_EVENTS.md

 ## Custom Node Values

-Each node can store three optional numerical values (fields `1`, `2`, and `3`) that are passed through to the event.
+Each node can store three optional numerical values (fields `A`, `B`, and `C`) that are passed through to the event.
 These can be used to pass custom parameters to your automations, such as:
 - Light brightness levels
 - Fan speeds
 - Durations or delays